 Goron Tula as commonly known in Nigeria is a deciduous small tree or shrub that can grow up to 3-15 m tall depending on environmental conditions (Abba et. al., 2015).
 The diameter of the stem at breast height can be up to twenty five centimeter (Orwa et al., 2009; Maroyi, 2017).
-The seed hemisperenis up to 10 mm long and 7 mm thick with brownish and wooly floss.
+The seed hemispheric up to 10 mm long and 7 mm thick with brownish and woolly floss.
 (Michael et al., 2015).
-As shown in figure 1, the plant has finely ovoid leaves (that is eight by twelve centimeters on a streched stalk) (Ochokwu et al., 2015; Maroyi, 2017).
-The flowers get to 6 cm in length; the colours are centrally deemed red and yellow purple across other portions
+As shown in figure 1, the plant has finely ovoid leaves (that is eight by twelve centimeters on a stretched stalk) (Ochokwu et al., 2015; Maroyi, 2017).
+The flowers get to 6 cm in length; the colors are centrally deemed red and yellow purple across other portions

 Azanza garckeana has so much dietary and medicinal uses.
-The fruits are edible and are most useful.they are eaten while slightly green or ripe or dried and reconstituited later (Mojeremane &Tshweneyare 2004).
+The fruits are edible and are most useful.
+They are eaten while slightly green or ripe or dried and reconstitute later (Mojeremane &Tshweneyare 2004).
 The pulp is chewed like a chewing gum and produces a sweet glutinous taste (Jacob et al., 2016).
-They can be soiaked in a small amount of water to form jelly or boiled and made into porridge.
+They can be soaked in a small amount of water to form jelly or boiled and made into porridge.
 The leaves are also eaten as vegetable (Ochokwu et al., 2015).
 The various portions of the plant is known to possess medicinal attributes and are used to manage conditions in areas where the plant is found.

+The authors need to

+Sum up in 1-2 sentences the previous description, and finally

+Explicitly mention the aims/objectives of the study.
+Why HbA1c was also measured in this study?

 2. METHODS